This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Chicken gets an autumn feel with the addition of applesauce and sweet potatoes.
 This is homey, healthy food at its best.

-This chicken has an extra step — it’ll marinate in a homemade sauce overnight — but the next morning, it’ll cook slowly with no added effort and the end result is worth it.
-The combo of a dry rub and marinade will leave you with a chicken that’s wonderfully moist and fall-off-the-bone good.
+The marinade in this recipe will leave you with a chicken that’s wonderfully moist and fall-off-the-bone good.
 This is great for burritos, sandwiches or anything else you need cooked chicken for.

 37. Coconut Chicken

 A little sweet and super tender, this coconut chicken is a breeze to make — you probably already have soy sauce, coconut milk and cloves! — and makes an excellent main dish.
 Just be sure to use coconut sugar in place of brown.

 Perfect for Sunday lunch or supper, this leg of lamb soaks in the rosemary, black pepper, sea salt and garlic flavors it’s cooked in.
 Add your favorite veggies — like carrots, potatoes, onions or squash — to cook alongside it.

 Put oft-forgotten cabbage to work in this shredded beef dish.
 Browning the beef first adds a ton of flavor, and after it finishes cooking in the slow cooker, you’ll make a delightfully spicy slaw with the cabbage.
 Use any extra beef in sandwiches, tacos and more!